First-order definitions of rings of integral functions over algebraic extensions of function fields and undecidability: A brief history of the questions of definability and decidability of global fields and their algebraic extensions

 in the language $\{0, 1, t, +, \times \}$ is undecidable is a corollary to a much more general result of the first author from (\cite{Shlapentokh92}*{Theorem~5.1}).
 Actually, in \cite{Shlapentokh92} it is shown that the ring in Theorem \ref{MRSU2} is {\it existentially} undecidable for any positive characteristic $p$, including $p=2$.
 See Section \ref{subsec:fin_factors} for more details.

-In our paper we show, among other undecidability results, that if an infinite $q$-bounded extension of $\F_p(t)$ is Galois and has an infinite field of constants, then its first-order theory is undecidable; see Corollary~\ref{cor:dec_field_infinite_constants_general}.
+In our paper we show, among other undecidability results, that if a $q$-bounded extension of $\F_p(t)$ has an infinite field of constants, then its first-order theory is undecidable; see Corollary~\ref{cor:dec_field_infinite_constants_general}.
 We also show undecidability in the case of a $q$-bounded field with an inert or totally ramified prime whether or not the field of constants is infinite; see Section~\ref{subsec:fin_factors}.